comchan/python-tail/README.md

 # python-tail
 Implementaion of UNIX tail in Python

+Tested with Python 3.6.

 This implementation detect file changes by getting the file size from the file system.
 If the detected file size increases, it outputs the new lines.

 If the detected file size reduces, it is determined as a truncation and output all the lines in the tail'ed file.

 Recent update tries to reduce the duration of tail'ed file being locked.

+## Note to those who tries to use file timestamp for change detection
+**Windows > 7** now will not update accessed and modified timestamp of a file until the file is closed.
+This is a new feature that reduces disk IO.
+Therefore, `os.path.getatime()` and `os.path.getmtime()` will not work.
+I have not tested this script on UNIX system yet.

 ## Usage
     from tail import Tail